top of page

 What is Mindfulness

 There are many definitions of mindfulness, all with subtle differences.
-The words that resonate with me come together in this way: Mindfulness is bringing your attention to the present moment experience with openness and a curiosity to be with what is, and doing so with kindness and compassion.
+The words that resonate with me come together in this way: Mindfulness is bringing your attention to the present moment experience with an openness and a curiosity to be with what is, and doing so with kindness and compassion.

 With daily practice, we can experience the benefits of: